Header Image

 The hindbrain cortex is also the center of visual processing.
 It is therefore not so wrong when people who have internalized something and have achieved intuitive access to it say: “I see it”.

-People with ADHD often perform better on the RAVEN intelligence test than on the HAWIK.
-The RAVEN is geared more towards abstract thinking.20
+People with often perform better on the RAVEN intelligence test than on the HAWIK.
+The RAVEN is geared more towards abstract thinking.

-2.2.1.
-ADHD puts a strain on IQ / ADHD treatment can free up IQ
+2.2.1. puts a strain on IQ / treatment can free up IQ

-There is surprisingly little research on how treatment for ADHD affects IQ.
+There is surprisingly little research on how treatment for affects IQ.

-• a Swedish placebo-controlled study found a 4.5 IQ point improvement in children with ADHD aged 6-11 years after 9 months of treatment with amphetamine sulfate22
+• a Swedish placebo-controlled study found a 4.5 IQ point improvement in children with aged 6-11 years after 9 months of treatment with amphetamine sulfate

-• 6.2 IQ points in total IQ after 6 months of MPH treatment under MPH at test compared to unmedicated test at diagnosis23
+• 6.2 IQ points in total IQ after 6 months of treatment under at test compared to unmedicated test at diagnosis

 • 2.2 IQ points in the verbal part of the IQ test